What Types of Meat Shares Do You Offer?

 > Chicken Only

-Sign up for a full season (June – November) OR choose specific months to receive a delivery.
+Sign up for a full season (June – November) and receive a delivery every 4 weeks OR choose specific months to receive a delivery.

 How Many Pounds Do I Receive for Each Delivery?